jpinzonc/AI_PLAYGROUND/README.md

 4. IMPROVE_CODE --> A couple of ways to generate or improve code with LlamaCode and IBM's Granite Code (The latest is very slow*)

+5. LANGCHAIN --> Several notebooks utilizing Langchain tools one way or another.

+6. LLM_PDF_PARSER --> Methods to Parse PDF to Text and ask questions about the documents.

 ### Most of the tests are done using LLama3 through Ollama